Our Future Path! A plan for a better world!

 Voting Systen

 In many places in the United States, we have a simple plurality voting system.
 In this type of voting, the candidate that receives more votes than his or her opponents would win the election.
 With 2 candidates for a single office, this means that one of them must receive a majority of the votes.
 With 3 or more candidates, a candidate can often win the election even when he or she receives far less than a majority of the votes.
-In fact, the votes can sometimes be split between the candidates in such a way that the least preferred candidate wins the election.
+In addition, the votes can sometimes be split between the candidates in such a way that the least preferred candidate wins the election.

 For instance, we can look at an example case with 3 candidates.
 In head-to-head races, candidate B would win 60% to 40% over candidate A, candidate C would win 60% to 40% over candidate A, and candidates B and C would split the vote with about 50% each.
 With all 3 candidates in the race, candidate A would get about 40% of the votes and candidates B and C would then split the vote of their supporters so that each would only get about 30% of the vote.
 This would mean that the least preferred candidate would win with only 40% of the vote.